routegy/routegy-docs/app/docs/how-to/README.md

 ---
 title: How-to guides
-description: "Step by step walkthroughs to solve a specific problem"
+description: "Step-by-step walkthroughs to solve specific problems"
 ---

 # How-to Guides

-How-to guides are goal oriented documents that show how to solve a specific problem in a series of steps.
+These how-to guides show you how to solve specific problems.
 While these how-to guides don't cover topics in depth (see [reference guides](/reference/) for that) they will help you accomplish common tasks quickly.

-If you're currently asking yourself a "How do I..." question, you're in the right place.

 ## Guides